CONSIDER JESUS OUR GREAT HIGH PRIEST

 "I AM FULL OF FEAR AND TREMBLING": Ekphobos eimi (1SPAI) kai entromos:

 That Moses said, "I AM FULL OF FEAR and trembling - Think about this declaration by Moses.
-Moses is the one called the friend of God (James 2:23+), the one who had been granted "access" to the mountain, who had seen the burning bush (and lived to tell) and the one who had received the tablets of the Law.
+Moses is the one called the friend of God (James 2:23+), the one who had been granted "access" to the mountain, the one who had seen the burning bush (and lived to tell) and the one who had received the tablets of the Law.
 Despite these incredible encounters with Yahweh, Moses still declares "I am continually (present tense) full of fear and trembling."
 Our God is an awesome (see phoberos above) God (keeping in mind that the noun "awe" is "an emotion variously combining dread, veneration, and wonder that is inspired by authority or by the sacred or sublime."

-Wuest notes that "the word “fear” is intensified as to its meaning by the prefixed preposition.
+Wuest adds that "the word “fear” is intensified as to its meaning by the prefixed preposition.
 It is ekphobos, literally, I am “frightened out or away.”
 It makes me think of times when I was "frightened out of my mind!" at some horrendous experience on earth.

 Ekphobos - 2x in NT